-In an effort to keep all active orders in sight and not to miss any of the important details, Globalpartszone’s team developed our own CRM-system.
+To keep all active orders in sight and not to miss any of the essential details, Globalpartszone’s team developed its own CRM-system.

 Yet another editor’s naked self promotion: for many companies building a custom CRM is much better option than trying to adapt an existing solution.
 Let GRIN tech build yours.

 All transactions of the project are relatively short-term, and have three primary states:

 - Waiting for payment.